microsoft/qsharp-runtime/README.md

 [![Build Status](https://dev.azure.com/ms-quantum-public/Microsoft%20Quantum%20(public)/_apis/build/status/microsoft.qsharp-runtime?branchName=main)](https://dev.azure.com/ms-quantum-public/Microsoft%20Quantum%20(public)/_build/latest?definitionId=15&branchName=main)

-Note that when building from source, this repository is configured so that .NET Core will automatically look at the [Quantum Development Kit prerelease feed](https://dev.azure.com/ms-quantum-public/Microsoft%20Quantum%20(public)/_packaging?_a=feed&feed=alpha) in addition to any other feeds you may have configured.
+Note that when building from source, this repository is configured so that .NET will automatically look at the [Quantum Development Kit prerelease feed](https://dev.azure.com/ms-quantum-public/Microsoft%20Quantum%20(public)/_packaging?_a=feed&feed=alpha) in addition to any other feeds you may have configured.

 Building **QIR Runtime** isn't enabled by default yet.
 Please see [its readme](./src/Qir/Runtime/README.md) for details.